OfficialBoomi/boomicicd-jenkinsjobs/README.md

 * Select the Credentials menu from the left
 * Update the authToken to the Boomi API Token (Format) *BOOMI_TOKEN.user@company.com:bOomi-aPi-ToKen-*
 * Update the sonarToken
-* Update the gitRepoURL<If the gitRepo has username and password>
+* Update the gitComponentRepoURL.
+If the gitComponentRepo has username and password
+* Update the gitReleaseRepoUserPassword.
+To connect to gitReleaseRepo to recieve WebHooks.
+[See](https://docs.github.com/en/developers/webhooks-and-events/webhooks)
+* Update the gitReleaseRepoAPIToken.
+To connect gitReleaseRepo to update the commit status using an username and API token.
 * Click Rename and rename the folder name to Account_YOUR ACCOUNT

 ## Run your first Job